molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 1:20:20</span> <span class="transcript-note">[reading chat.
 Full comment in chat was from "/usr/bin": "prayer meeting is a psyop"]</span> "PrayerMeeting is a psyop..."
 No, not a psyop.
 It's a free thing.
 So when this COVID thing was going on, non-denominational, we said okay can we create a tool and host it for free?
 We host this, there's no recording, there's no surveillance.
 If somebody's recording it, it's not me, let's just say it that way.

 <span class="transcript-speaker">Monster, 1:20:20</span> <span class="transcript-note">[reading chat.
 Full question in chat was from "Pyramid King Reuben": "Rob, what's your take on Spinozan pantheism"]</span> "What's my take on Spinozan pan..."
 I don't know, I am not schooled.
-Pyramid King Reubenn, lay it on us, what do we need to know about Spinozan pantheism?
+Pyramid King Reuben, lay it on us, what do we need to know about Spinozan pantheism?
 You have to talk, if you want to tell us.
 Alright, he had a chance.

 <span class="transcript-speaker">Monster, 1:21:04</span> So what else we got?
 Demon spawn, the Canadian guy, Kirtaner?
 You there?